Lab 12: Bibliography

 Creating a BibTeX file

-As you know from your reading, a BibTeX file is a plain-text file that stores information about the sources you are referencing in a key/value format.
+A BibTeX file is a plain-text file that stores information about the sources you are referencing in a key/value format.
 So, before you reference a source in the text of your document, you must first collect information about those sources into a properly formatted BibTeX file.
 Luckily, creating a properly formatted BibTeX file usually isn’t too difficult, since nearly every search engine or publisher website where you find academic writings will allow you export a citation in BibTeX format.

 Let’s create our very fist BibTeX file, so we can proceed to learning how to use it within Quarto documents.
 To make our first experience with BibTeX a bit simpler, we’ll create a BibTeX file that holds information about a single publication.